Peter Cushing: Non-Hammer film work

 In 1975, Cushing was anxious to return to the stage, where he had not performed in ten years.
 Around this time he learned that Helen Ryan, an actress who impressed him in a televised play about King Edward VII, was planning to run the Horseshoe Theatre in Basingstoke with her husband, Guy Slater.
-Cushing wrote to the couple and suggested they stage The Heiress, a play by Ruth and Augustus Goetz, with Cushing himself in the lead role.
+Cushing wrote to the couple and suggested they should stage The Heiress, a play by Ruth and Augustus Goetz, with Cushing himself in the lead role.
 Ryan and Slater agreed, and Cushing later said performing the part was his most pleasant experience since his wife had died four years earlier.
 Cushing also starred in several horror films released in 1975.
 Among them were Land of the Minotaur, where he played Baron Corofax, the evil leader of a Satanic cult opposed by a priest played by Donald Pleasence.
 Another was The Ghoul, where he played a former priest hiding his cannibalistic son in an attic.
-That film marked the first Cushing worked for producer Kevin Francis, who worked in minor jobs at Hammer and had long aspired to work with Cushing, whom he admired deeply.
-They went on to make two other films together, Legend of the Werewolf (1975) and The Masks of Death (1984) with the actor playing Sherlock Holmes once more.
+That film marked the first occasion on Cushing worked with the producer Kevin Francis, who worked in minor jobs at Hammer and had long aspired to work with Cushing, whom he admired deeply.
+They went on to make two other films together, Legend of the Werewolf (1975) and The Masks of Death (1984) with Cushing playing Sherlock Holmes once more.
 Cushing appeared in the television film The Great Houdini (1976) as Sir Arthur Conan Doyle, the creator of Sherlock Holmes.
-Cushing wrote the forewords to two books about the detective: Peter Haining's Sherlock Holmes Scrapbook (1974) and Holmes of the Movies: The Screen Career of Sherlock Holmes (1976), by David Stuart Davies.
+Cushing wrote the forewords to two books about Holmes: Peter Haining's Sherlock Holmes Scrapbook (1974) and Holmes of the Movies: The Screen Career of Sherlock Holmes (1976), by David Stuart Davies.
 Cushing also appeared in the horror film The Uncanny (1977).